Olivier-Berg/PPE-notes/PPE/Politics/Practice/Notes/Tutorials/3 - Democracy and Dictatorship.md

 **Essay plan:**
+Talk about hybrid regimes, surely it should be possible to say about a authoritarian regimes that it becomes *more* democratic

 *We can say a measure of democracy has construct validity* *if the measure is a good predictor of phenomena that are* *widely hypothesized to be associated with democracy.2 In*